-Significantly better quality than the ByK, the Start also has a wider seat height range as well as a higher gain ratio that kids will appreciate once they master pedaling (a lower gain ratio makes is easier to start pedaling but limits the overall speed of the bike).
+Significantly better quality than the ByK, the Start also weighs less and has as a higher gain ratio that kids will appreciate once they master pedaling (a lower gain ratio makes it easier to start pedaling but limits the overall speed of the bike).

 Compared to the more expensive WOOM3, the Priority is very similar in geometry and performance, but the Start’s overall quality is slightly less than the WOOM, while still being better than most kids’ bikes found in local bike shops.

 The Early Rider Belter is the only other 16″ bike with a belt drive.
-The Belter is an amazing bike with top-notch components from top to bottom, which is reflective of its price tag of $430.
-Better for more adventurous riders, it also has a more aggressive body position.
+The Belter is an amazing bike with top-notch components from top to bottom, which is reflected in its price tag of $460.
+Better for more adventurous riders, it also has a much more aggressive body position.

 The Priority Start series offers a lot of great features for a pretty decent price tag.
-Lightweight with upright positioning, dual-hand brakes, and no coaster brake, the Priority Start 16″ is a pedal bike for balance bike graduates in at least size 5 pants (training wheels are not included) or as a second pedal bike for kids in at least 4T pants.
+Lightweight with upright positioning, dual-hand brakes, and no coaster brake, the Priority Start F/W 2.0 is a wicked little pedal bike for balance bike graduates in at least size 5 pants or as a second pedal bike for kids in at least 4T pants.

 By: Natalie Martins